 - Wear sneakers: This was one of the more tiring things we did in Tokyo.
 This place is huge!
 Be sure to wear sneakers so you can take full advantage of the exhibits.

 - Eat before going: Related to the point above, I found this museum more tiring than the Louvre!
 Be sure to eat something before so you can explore longer.

 - Stay for 2-4 hours: I wasn’t sure how much time we needed to allot for visiting teamLab Borderless, but I think about three hours is the sweet spot.
 You may need more time if it’s busy and you find yourself waiting in line for exhibits.

 The Mori Building Digital Art Museum: teamLab Borderless is an experience unlike any other.
-If you’re traveling to Tokyo for the bright lights and big city, this digital art museum will give you that futuristic feel your looking for.
-By following my tips for visiting teamLab Borderless Tokyo, your time at the museum is sure to be blast!
+If you’re traveling to Tokyo for the bright lights and big city, this digital art museum will give you that futuristic feel you’re looking for.
+By following my tips for visiting teamLab Borderless Tokyo, your time at the museum is sure to be a blast!